 3. Chronic Constipation

 Is there a considerable change in bowel movement?
-Are you frequenting the bathroom less, or has passing a stool become more difficult?
+Are you frequenting the bathroom less?
+Has passing a stool become more difficult?
 If so, there's a chance you're constipated.
 Of course, you can easily fix this by changing your diet.
-But what about chronic constipation that can easily damage your pelvic floor muscles or even lead to an infection?
+But chronic constipation can easily damage your pelvic floor muscles or even lead to an infection.
 To avoid this, it would be best to see a colorectal surgeon for early diagnosis.